asheidan/Gargantuan/README.markdown

 The framework is heavily inspired by [Rails](http://rubyonrails.org/ "Web development that doesn't hurt").

+This documentation is in no way ready and if you want to use this to something else than inspiration you might want to think twice.

 ## How the what now?

 So, you got the idea that using this framework in your own project would be a